The FCC Wants To Repeal Net Neutrality, And Companies Like Twitter, Google, And Amazon Aren't Happy

 Here's what some of the most influential tech companies are saying:

 Mark Zuckerberg posted a note to his personal Facebook page linking to the Internet Association's Day of Action page, which links to the FCC's public comment page.
-Zuckerberg said he's "open to working with members of Congress and anyone else on laws to protect net neutrality" but didn't say if Facebook had reached out to lawmakers to start such work.
+Zuckerberg said he's "open to working with members of Congress and anyone else on laws to protect net neutrality," but didn't say if Facebook had reached out to lawmakers to start such work.

 Google:

-The search company has published a blog post "Net Neutrality Day of Action: Help preserve the open internet," that links to the Internet Association's Day of Action page.
+The search company published a blog post, "Net Neutrality Day of Action: Help preserve the open internet," that links to the Internet Association's Day of Action page.

 Airbnb:

-The homesharing site is displaying a "Contact Congress" button on its homepage that leads to a form letter advocating against repealing Title II.
-After you enter your postal code, Airbnb will email your representative on your behalf based on your location.
+The home-sharing site is displaying a "Contact Congress" button on its homepage that leads to a form letter advocating against repealing Title II.
+If you enter your postal code, Airbnb will email your representative on your behalf based on your location.

 Spotify: